Swipe to see connections

 The Adams campaign did not return a request for comment.

-Since the 2022 mayoral inauguration, the Adams campaign has paid Pitta, LLP more than $326,400 for “campaign consulting” and “compliance and legal” services, even as his lobbying work was ongoing.
+From the 2022 mayoral inauguration up to November 2023, the Adams campaign paid Pitta, LLP more than $326,400 for “campaign consulting” and “compliance and legal” services, even as his lobbying work was ongoing.
 Pitta Bishop & Del Giorno also lobbies on behalf of Teamsters Local 553, and in 2022, Pitta Bishop & Del Giorno asked Adams to intervene in an ongoing labor dispute with United Metro Energy.
 The Teamsters paid the firm $76,500 for this and other lobbying work.
 (The strike remains ongoing).

 In addition to running compliance for Adams’s campaign, Pitta LLP is coordinating the legal defense fund meant to cover expenses arising from the federal criminal investigation of the Adams campaign.